 Proving the “best interest of the child” under the Louisiana best interest considerations requires a searching look into the family life and parenting decisions of a divorcing couple.
 This can be an unpleasant experience stacked on top of the upheavals already occurring in the lives of the co-parents.
 Therefore, working with an attorney who can make the best legal argument to support your desired parenting arrangement is critical during this time.

 Louisiana child custody laws allow for custody decisions regarding both physical and legal types of custody.
 A co-parent with physical custody acts as the primary residence for the child and handles the day-to-day care of the child.
 A co-parent with legal custody handles all of the important decision-making for the child; this would include decisions regarding education, religion, health issues, and so on.
 Co-parents generally divide both legal and physical aspects of custody under one of the types of custody arrangements available in Louisiana.

 In a shared custody arrangement, both parents spend equal time with the children, and both have equal parenting responsibilities and legal authority.
 This arrangement typically requires a high level of cooperation between co-parents.
 You must be able to work together with your ex to communicate well and accommodate your children’s needs.

 From a practical standpoint, shared custody also requires that both parents live in relatively close proximity to each other.
 The children cannot realistically spend equal time with both parents if you live hours apart.

 Joint custody is similar to shared custody in that both parents have equal legal authority regarding major decisions in the children’s lives.
-However, unlike shared custody, both parents do not have equal time with the children.
+However, unlike shared custody, both parents do not have equal physical custody, or time with the children.
 Instead, you will work out a schedule that best suits the children’s needs.

 Joint custody still provides both parents with the opportunity for frequent and consistent interaction with the children.
 However, it is not a 50-50 arrangement.